SRC 4325 CD - Radio AEG - Free user manual and instructions

 6. To resume the playback of the program press first the CLOCK ADJ. / PROGRAM key once and then the II / ST./MO key.

-Playing back Music in MP3 Format
+Playing Back Music in MP3 Format

-With this device it is possible to play back pieces of music in MP3 format.
+With this device, it is possible to play back pieces of music in MP3 format.
 The device also supports all standard CD types: CD, CD-RW, CD-R.

-This machine of is able to play MP3 CDs.
+This machine is able to play MP3 CDs.
 Up to 200 tracks can be compressed and stored on these CDs.
 Your machine detects an MP3 CD automatically (the total number of tracks and MP3s appears in the display).
 If you would like to play one of these CDs, proceed as described under "Playing CDs/MP3".
 Tracks can be programmed as described under "Playing Back Programmed Tracks".

 Please note: